hansonmcoombs/training-basic_python/sphinx/source/functions.rst

     Changed in version 3.3: Added the flush keyword argument.

 Let's look at the *objects in the first line of the documentation.
-This conceptually can be described as that all positional arguments passed to print will be treated the same way.
+This effectively means that all positional arguments passed to print will be treated the same way.
 The keyword arguments work just like they would in enumerate, but because there is *objects they obviously have to be passed as kwarg.